Nanoatic/Snake/libs/SDL2-2.0.9-Mingw/test/relative_mode.markdown

 Initial tests:

- - When in relative mode, the mouse shouldn't be moveable outside of the window.
+ - When in relative mode, the mouse shouldn't be moveable outside of the GameWindow.
- - When the cursor is outside the window when relative mode is enabled, mouse clicks should not go to whatever app was under the cursor previously.
+ - When the cursor is outside the GameWindow when relative mode is enabled, mouse clicks should not go to whatever app was under the cursor previously.
  - When alt/cmd-tabbing between a relative mode app and another app, clicks when in the relative mode app should also not go to whatever app was under the